eddow/v-semantic/README.md

 ## Things that might perhaps be automated
 - label
 - breadcrumbs (integration with vue-router)
-- forms (validation agains json-schema AND/OR semantic validation system)
 - menu (integration with vue-router)
 - message (toasters? ...?)
 - nag